ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 Sign up and use Slack Team Collaboration app here: [ucr-hpcc.slack](https://ucr-hpcc.slack.com)

 ## Past exceptions

+__5-6 May, 2023: Maintenance and Electrical Power Upgrades in Server Room__

+* UCR Facilities Services will be upgrading our electrical capacity in the Genomics server room.
+To take advantage of the unavoidable system downtime, the HPCC will perform general maintenance and various upgrades on the cluster.
+The shutdown is expected to last 2 days.
+It has been scheduled during a weekend to minimize disruptions for users.

+* Update: since Sat/Sun night, most systems are back online again.
+If users notice any missing functionality, please let us know at support@hpcc.ucr.edu, or at our Slack channel (https://ucr-hpcc.slack.com).
+Thanks you for your patience and understanding.

 __28-Oct-2020: Cluster jobs failed due to storage suspension__